elainechan/webdev/quiz/README.md

 ## Enhancement

 ### User Stories
+(Listed by estimated difficulty)
-1. Level 1: Content selection
+1. Level 1: Content selection (easy)
     - Users should be able to:
     - [ ] choose one or more topic(s)
     - [ ] choose the number of questions they have to answer.
     - [ ] choose difficulty level

-2. Level 2 Authentication, CRUD
+2. Level 2 Authentication, CRUD (medium)
     - Users should be able to:
     - [ ] sign up for an account
     - [ ] log in and log out